Newly Admitted Students

 Preparing for Orientation Advising

 As a new student at the College of Charleston, you will meet with an academic advisor during new student orientation.
-The advising process works best when you are prepared ahead of time.
-Before you attend your orientation advising session and register for classes, please consult the steps below.
+Use this list to prepare for your orientation advising meeting.

 Academic Advising During Orientation

 Advising and Registration is a part of the two-day campus orientation process, which occurs in each of 10 Orientation Sessions over the summer.
 New students are advised in the morning of Day 1.
 Advisors cover graduation requirements, general education requirements, the rigor of college and other information essential information in small group advising sessions.
 Students are provided with personal placement scores already available to the college at that time and will chat briefly with an advisor about their specific questions or concerns.
 Students are given homework to complete overnight in preparation for the registration process.
 Welcome to college!

 Day 2 consists of actually registering for the fall courses (Summer orientation) or spring courses (January Orientation).
 Before registering, student homework will be checked.
 No homework = No Registration.
 Again, this is in small group environment and will be held in a computer lab.
 The same advisors from Day 1 will be with students on Day 2.
 All students must check out of the computer lab with their assigned advisor.
 The advisor will check the student’s schedule for appropriateness based on their discussions from Day 1 and Day 2.
 Students can make changes to their semester schedule after orientation is over, but it is strongly encouraged that students check in with their academic advisor when making changes.